Resistance wire: Types

-Balco (Ni70Fe30) and similar alloys have very high, but more linear, temperature coefficient of resistivity, making them suitable for sensing elements.
+Balco (Ni70Fe30) and similar alloys have very high, but more linear, temperature coefficients of resistivity, making them suitable for sensing elements.

 Many elements and alloys have been used as resistance wire for special purposes.
 The table below lists the resistivity of some common materials.
-The resistivity of amorphous carbon actually has a range of 3.8 - 4.1 × 10−6 Ω m.
+The resistivity of amorphous carbon actually has a range of 3.8 – 4.1 × 10−6 Ω m.